 Are you an aspiring leader?
 We are also looking for mentors for our Career Mentoring for SUCCESS programs in any occupational field.
 Mentoring is a great way to broaden your coaching skills, build inclusive environments, and demonstrate your leadership skills.
 Contact us to discover how you can showcase your leadership skills as a career mentor.

 The We Live Here Program introduces eligible immigrants and refugees to their community.
 This innovative program will help you practice your English while building connections with community members and community organizations.
-Activities in the Richmond region include community circles, community tours, social mentoring, and Canadian and multicultural community celebrations, recreation connect, and knowing Canada-parenting program.
+Activity in the Richmond region includes community tours.
+Other ISIP regions may also provide Canadian and multicultural community celebrations, recreation connect, and knowing Canada-parenting program.

 See how people are participating in We Live Here on our Immigrant Settlement & Integration Program Community page.